A welcome from the Partners

-The number of patients not keeping their appointments continues to cause frustrations for our whole team.
+The number of patients not keeping their appointments continues to cause frustration and disappointment to our whole team.

 We have been monitoring this now for over two years and whilst there has been a marked reduction, this is still around 14 hours of clinician (doctor and nurse) time every month.
 This figure has started to rise again from a low in January 2018 of 14 hours and we will be monitoring this closely again.
 We hope the prominence we have given this matter on our website, in our newsletters and the introduction of text messages to both confirm and remind patients of their appointment, has helped reduce this from an all time high of 27 hours a month.

 Very often our staff receive comments about the availability of appointments and whilst we recognise that sometimes, for a number of reasons, appointments with some of our clinicians may have to be booked a little way ahead, our audits on this subject show that this wait could be reduced for some patients if those not wishing to keep their appointments remembered to cancel them.

 We appreciate that some of these missed appointments could very well include misunderstandings between patients and our team but even allowing for a couple of these a week, this is still a huge number simply because people forget or do not ring to cancel them when they are not needed.